OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   :alt: PostGIS Manager Preview
   :align: center

-We will now use the PostGIS Manager to import a shapefile into the database.
+We will now use the DB Manager to import a shapefile into the database.
 We'll use the North Carolina sudden infant death syndrome (SIDS) data that is included with one of the R statistics package add-ons.

-From the ``Data`` menu choose the ``Load data from shapefile`` option.
+From the ``Table`` menu choose the ``Import layer/file`` option.
 Hit the ``...`` button and browse to the ``sids.shp`` shapefile in the R ``maptools`` package (located in /usr/local/lib/R/site-library/):